-I know a lot of photographers who take their clients to railroad tracks for their session.
+Taking pictures on railroad tracks is illegal!
+I know a lot of photographers who take their clients to railroad tracks for their sessions.
 I will admit, it makes for an awesome backdrop, but the danger of my client (or myself for that matter) dying for a “pretty picture” OR being thrown in jail has always kept me off the tracks.
 Wait?
 What?
 Dying?
 Being thrown in jail?
 Huh?

 I have heard over and over again from clients and other photographers that there is nothing illegal about stepping on a railroad track.
 It’s then that I have to educate them; because it most certainly is.

 The police have no problem throwing you AND your clients in jail for it.
-Some still don’t believe me, but as a professional photographer I know the laws when it comes to photographing on property that is not owned be either me or the client, to include random spots in the city.
+Some still don’t believe me, but as a professional photographer, I know the laws when it comes to photographing on property that is not owned by either me or the client, including random spots in the city.
 That’s what being a professional means.

 Standing on railroad tracks can kill you.
 For instance, in late 2012 a teacher, who taught art and photography, was struck and killed by a train while taking photos on the tracks.